Policy last updated

 Note: The Transition Funding (Rural) allocation for a school campus has a maximum defined by:

-- the funding reduction in 2021 as a result of changes to RSAF, LIF and CAP eligibility from the use of updated geographic boundaries.
+- 75% of the funding reduction in 2025 as a result of changes to RSSAF, LIF and CAP eligibility from the use of updated geographic boundaries.

 Funding for transition is time limited and will reduce annually.
-The below outlines the transition funding reduction over the transition period, in 2022 Schools transition funding will represent 75% of the previous year transition:
+The below outlines the transition funding reduction over the transition period:

 Example: Transition Funding (Rural) for a school is calculated as follows.